 London added that in her case, this schooling period was especially challenging because she had given birth to her first child during her first year of dental school, and her second child during her fourth year.
 However, she remembers many educators being supportive of her endeavors.

-Upon completing this program, Dentists must obtain licensure in the state which they wish to practice and pass the written and practical National Board Dental Examinations.
+Upon completing this program, Dentists must obtain a license in the state which they wish to practice and pass the written and practical National Board Dental Examinations.

 “Without this accreditation you cannot practice dentistry,” London stressed.